autodesk-platform-services/aps-tutorials-website/docs/tutorials/hubs-browser/nodejs/authentication.md

 requests:

 - `GET /api/auth/login` will redirect the user to the Autodesk login page
-- `GET /api/auth/callback` is the URL our user will be redirected to after logging in successfully
+- `GET /api/auth/callback` is the URL our user will be redirected to after logging in successfully, and it is where we're going to generate a new set of tokens for the user
 - `GET /api/auth/logout` will remove any cookie-based session data for the given user, effectively logging the user out of our application
 - `GET /api/auth/token` will generate a public access token that will later be used by Forge Viewer to load our designs
-- `GET /api/auth/profile` will return a simple JSON with information about the logged in user
+- `GET /api/auth/profile` will return a simple JSON with additional information about the logged in user

 ## Try it out